 Make an easy ornament wreath with 5 simple tools

 This year, on each of those trips to Target, I kept seeing this cute little ornament wreath.
 But, the colors weren’t quite my taste.
-After the fourth time of picking up this cute wreath and NOT buying it, I had that great thought that precedes every single DIY attempt….
+After the fourth time of picking up this cute wreath and NOT buying it, I had that great thought that precedes every DIY attempt….

 “I could totally make that.
 I mean, how hard can it be?”

 I seriously had NO idea how to start an ornament wreath.
 I’ve never made any type of wreath before…ever…not to mention my irrational fear of glue guns.
 So, I decided to start with a small size, in case things went horribly wrong.

 My first stop–Michael’s.
 They had TONS of wreath forms to choose from, After much debating, Googling, and mild panicking, I settled on a 12-inch plain white styrofoam ring.

 Other supplies I needed–craft scissors, pliers, and (ironically) a small glue gun.

 Step 2–Shatterproof Ornaments!!

 Next stop–Target –to stock up on ornaments.
 SHATTERPROOF ornaments.
 That’s an important detail I almost overlooked.

-You could EASILY cut down costs on this step if you already have a stash of round bulbs you don’t know what to do with.
+You could EASILY cut down costs on this step if you already have an extra stash of round bulbs you don’t use on your tree.
 I wanted specific colors, so I started from scratch.
 Seriously, look at how many ornaments I came home with…trust me, it did NOT take this many for one wreath!!
 I will tally it all up for ya at the end…

 The bonus about doing this close to Christmas is clearance prices on Holiday items!!
-These bulb sets are currently marked down to $3!!
+Keep your eyes out for those discounts!!